UNIVERSITY DEGREE | Law and Practice of Social Dialogue

 120 hours of training between September and June

-2 days per month face-to-face (some modules remote)
+2 days per month in person (some modules are distance learning)

-Module 2: Legal framework of employee representation (18h)
+Module 2: Legal framework for employee representation (18 hours)

-Module 3: Legal framework of collective bargaining (36h)
+Module 3: Legal framework for collective bargaining (36 hours)

-Module 4: Understanding social bodies and issues (24h)
+Module 4: Understanding the social body and the issues at stake (24 hours)

 Read more